 Several resources are available if you are interested in learning more about MI.
 For example, you could read books or articles on the subject or look for online courses or training programs.
 Alternatively, you could speak to a counselor or therapist who is experienced in using this approach.

 The Louisville addiction treatment center offers a range of treatments, including Intensive Outpatient and Outpatient – Telemed – Multiple Pathways Treatment.
 Intensive Outpatient is a program that provides structured day treatment, while Outpatient – Telemed – Multiple Pathways Treatment is a program that offers treatment through telemedicine.
 This means that the person receiving treatment can remain at home and still receive the necessary care and support.
 In addition, many other treatment options are available, such as 12-Step programs, detoxification, and medication-assisted treatment.

 How Can Family Members And Friends Support Someone Undergoing MI Treatment For Addiction Problems

-If you or someone you know is struggling with addiction, Motivational Interviewing may be a helpful counseling style to consider.
+If you, or someone you know, are struggling with addiction, Motivational Interviewing may be a helpful counseling style to consider.
 In addition, there are many resources available for those who want to learn more about MI and how the submission process works.